Vaughn Stewart (politician): Social issues

-During the 2022 primaries in Maryland, Stewart endorsed Tom Perez for Governor, Brooke Lierman for Comptroller, and Katie O'Malley for Attorney General.

 Transportation

 Stewart supports increasing funding for monorail projects, including a proposal that would build a 27-mile monorail line between Shady Grove and Frederick, Maryland.

 Stewart introduced legislation during the 2019 legislative session that would increase the minimum fine against drivers who fail to yield to a pedestrian to $150, with fines larger than the minimum amount going toward improving pedestrian safety.
 The bill passed and became law.
 He also introduced legislation that would require state-funded highway projects or projects built through public-private partnerships to go through environmental studies.

 Personal life

 Stewart married Alexandra Tucker Stewart, an attorney at WilmerHale, on May 29, 2016.
 Their wedding was officiated by U.S. Court of Appeals judge Pamela Harris.
 Together, they live in Derwood, Maryland and have two children.

 Stewart is a two-time cancer survivor.
 He was diagnosed with salivary gland cancer in 2007 and non-Hodgkin's lymphoma in 2017.
 Both cancers have since gone into remission.